dbazhenov/github-stat/README.md

 The main script will run parallel writes to the three databases.

-You can also write to each database individually by running the scripts:

-- MySQL: `go run cmd/mysql/main.go`

-- PostgreSQL: `go run cmd/postgres/main.go`

-- MongoDB: `go run cmd/mongodb/main.go`

-The scripts will retrieve the data and write it to each database.
-A github table database or a collection of repositories will be used.
-It will also write the result to the report table/collection.

 Using MongoDB Compass, pgAdmib, MySQL WorkBench you can explore data and compare databases.

+## Launching with Docker

+1. Build the Docker Image Use the following command to build the Docker image:

+`docker build -t github_app .`

+This command will create an image named `github_app` .
+The Dockerfile in the main directory of the repository will be used

+2. Run the Docker Container Use the following command to run the Docker container:

+`docker run --name app --env-file .env.docker.example --rm -d  --network=databases_default github_app`

+This command will start a container named `app`, use the environment variables specified in the `.env.docker.example` file, remove the container when it stops, run it in detached mode, and connect it to the `databases_default` network (network name will be available after running docker-compose.yaml with databases.)

 ## Coming soon

-1. Run by one script and parallel or asynchronous saving to different databases.
-2. Get GitHub PRs, Issues and Contributors for each repository
+1. Get GitHub Issues and Contributors for each repository
-3. Web interface to view saved data and reports.
+2. Web interface to view saved data and reports.

 You are invited to make a contribution:
 1. Suggest improvements and create Issues